Academic Support for Middle School Students with Learning Issues

 What are Learning Differences?

 Every student learns differently, whether they prefer a specific style of learning, need additional help with certain topics, enjoy some topics more than others, or have difficulty understanding certain concepts.
 We reject the phrase “learning disorder” as it stigmatizes intellectual capacity, when in reality, students need to discover their preferred learning style, develop stronger study skills, and reach out to teachers to ask for accommodations to help them succeed in the classroom.
-Asheville Academy for Girls helps middle school girls who have struggled with low motivation or poor academic performance in the past rediscover their academic strengths by catering to individual learning differences.
+Asheville Academy helps middle school girls who have struggled with low motivation or poor academic performance in the past rediscover their academic strengths by catering to individual learning differences.

 Types of Learning Differences